modernweb-dev/rocket/docs/docs/markdown-javascript/overview.md

 #### `mdjsDocPage`

-Creates a full blown html page by passing in the markdown.
+Creates a full blown HTML page by passing in the markdown.

 ```js
 const { mdjsDocPage } = require('@mdjs/core');